-This is why many businesses offer live chat or phone number on their websites.
+This is why many businesses offer live chat or phone numbers on their websites.
 Giving users more than one way to communicate with your business can improve customer support and result in more sales.

 Your website visitors can easily call you to request a quote, ask a pre-sale question, or even request support.

-In short, business VoIP phone enables you to better manage and track your calls, collect customer information, and build stronger relationships with your customers.
+In short, a business VoIP phone enables you to better manage and track your calls, collect customer information, and build stronger relationships with your customers.

 How to Choose The Best VoIP Service Your Business